flutter/flutter-github-scripts.dart/README.md

 Generates a list of regressions found in all releases (we started tracking after 1.11).

 Dates are in ISO 8601 format.

+## bin/reaction_count.dart

+Usage: `pub run bin/reaction_count.dart issue`

+Indicates the total number of positive, negative, and neutral reactions across the issue and all comments.

+## bin/top_reactions.dart

+Usage: `pub run bin/top_reactions.dart'

+Dumps all open issues and counts of positive, negative, and neutral reactions in TSV format.
+For import to analyze in Google Sheets.